 Stockholm University has no central admission to postgraduate studies.
 Prospective research students wishing to join or work with us should contact the department(s) of interest directly.
 It is a good idea to contact the department to discuss your plans before you submit your formal application.
 This gives you an opportunity to form an idea of how research is carried out at the department, what projects are being conducted or planned for the future and if funding is available.

 How do I become a teacher in Sweden?

-On this website, Portal for the Teacher Education, you will find information regarding teacher education at Stockholm University.
+On the website below, you will find information regarding teacher education at Stockholm University.
 The information is relevant for prospective and current international students interested in teacher education.

 I have previous university studies and I would like to apply for credit transfer, what should I do?

 You can find information about credit transfer of studies from a university abroad for students who have been admitted to, or completed, a course or programme at Stockholm University on our webpage.